krithika2305/PRODIGY_ML_02/README.md

 # Prodigy Info Tech - Machine Learning Internship Task 02
-## Customer Segmentation Using K-Means Clustering
+## 🛍️ Customer Segmentation using K-Means Clustering

+This project applies **K-Means clustering** to segment customers based on their spending behavior and income, helping businesses to better understand and target their customers.

+## 🔗 Dataset
+Dataset used: Kaggle Customer Segmentation Dataset

+## 📊 Dataset Features:
+CustomerID -- Unique ID assigned to each customer (used as an identifier) Gender --	Gender of the customer (Male / Female)
+Age --	Age of the customer (in years)
+Annual Income (k$) --	Customer’s yearly income (in thousands of dollars, e.g., 70 = $70,000)
+Spending Score (1-100) --	A score assigned by the mall based on customer behavior and spending pattern (higher = spends more)